usc-isi-i2/table-linker/tlu.md

 - output a file with the name `file name`  from the ISWC file in the output directory as specified by the option `-d`.
 The output file has the following columns,
     - `column`: the column index from the ISWC GT file.
-    - `row`: the row index forom the ISWC GT file
+    - `row`: the row index from the ISWC GT file
     - `kg_id`: a `|` separated string of Qnodes, corresponding to the dbpedia urls.